ARTICLE

 Biology, Storytelling, Experiential Learning, Photography

-Defamiliarize the Familiar: Engage and Explore
+• Part 1: Engage and Explore

 Learn how to ignite a true sense of wonder in your students, as they ask questions and seek answers about familiar things in the world they live in by observing them in new ways.
-Watch the video, I Wonder: Defamiliarize the Familiar, and pay attention to how Anand and his team display the attitudes, skills, and knowledge of the explorer mindset to observe cuttlefish behavior in new ways.
+Watch the video, I Wonder: Defamiliarize the Familiar, and pay attention to how Anand and his team display the attitudes, skills and knowledge of the Explorer Mindset to observe cuttlefish behavior in new ways.

-Defamiliarize the Familiar: Learn by Doing
+• Part 2: Learn by Doing

-Defamiliarize the Familiar: Reflect and Apply
+• Part 3: Reflect and Apply

 Media Credits